DexulDev/Horus/resources/readme.md

 # Resources

-Books and references used throughout HORUS.
+Books and references used throughout Horus.

 Books are not included in this repository unless their licenses explicitly permit redistribution.